 You are a salaried person besides being self-employed

 It is common for salaried people to work as a freelancer on the side.
 This generally leads to a little complicated tax situation.
-However, Sorted can help you deal with it in ease in two ways.
+In this situation as well Sorted can help you deal with your taxes as a freelancer in Germany with ease.

 If you would like to consult a tax advisor, Sorted can match you with a tax firm in their network who can help you declare your salary when preparing your annual tax reports at an additional charge.